membraneframework-labs/membrane_timescaledb_reporter/README.md

 ## Basic TimescaleDB and Grafana setup
-Basic docker-compose setup of timescaledb and grafana can be found in `docker_setup` folder.
+Basic docker-compose setup of timescaledb and grafana with simple grafana dashboard can be found in `example_setup` folder.
+Before using grafana dashboard make sure you have added postgres data source and marked timescale extension.

 ## Copyright and License